alexhkurz/blockchain-voting-mechanism/README.md

 ```

 I obtain [this error](https://app.warp.dev/block/eiONvr5ZiywzTkjQ0CW9kE).

+[^nvm-version]: The version number `v0.33.6` is somewhat arbitrary, but some of the higher version numbers do not give me a set-up that allows for `npm run compile`.

 [^error]: On my machine, without `nvm install 14` I get an error message after `npm run compile`: